Chefee Shark Tank Update – Shark Tank Season 15

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.

-As of June, 2024, when the first re-run of this episode aired, there is no hard evidence the deal with Kevin has closed.
-This is only 3 months after the original air date.
-Kevin is prominently referenced on the Chefee website however.
-In June, 2024, the company is accepting “reservations” for December, 2024 delivery.
-“Early bird” orders get $1000 in free groceries and $1000 off the price.
-There is a refundable $250 reservation fee.
-The fully refrigerated, premium version will cost more than $50,000.
+As of June 2024, when the first re-run of this episode aired, there was no hard evidence that the deal with Kevin had closed.
+This was only 3 months after the original air date.
+Kevin was prominently referenced on the Chefee website, however.

 Where Can You Buy It?

 Contact the company to get yourself an automated kitchen!
 You can find them on their official website.
-Follow their Facebook and Instagram for more updates.
+Keep checking their social media, like Facebook and Instagram, for more updates.

 Quick Summary

-- Assaf Pashut came to Shark Tank to pitch his business Chefee.
+- Assaf Pashut appeared on Shark Tank to pitch his business, Chefee, seeking $500,000 for 4% equity.

 - Chefee is an automated kitchen system that smartly takes up your kitchen responsibilities.